 Official Non-Profit Benefactors

-20th Century Onyx Club, Black American Political Association of California, Inc. (BAPAC) Boy Scouts of America, Buena High School Music Association, Camarillo Kiwanis Club, Camarillo Moose Lodge, Camarillo Roadrunner Youth Football Inc., Channel Islands High School Athletics, Channel Islands High School Squads, City Corp Oxnard, Community Bible Mission, Eagles Soccer Club, Girl Scouts of Oxnard, Hueneme Rhino’s Youth Football, National Latinos Peace Officers Association, Our Lady of Guadalupe School, Oxnard Ambassadors, Oxnard Buddhist Temple, Oxnard High School Band Boosters, Oxnard Police Activities League, Oxnard Police Explorers Post 9286, Oxnard Police Reserves, Oxnard United S.C., Oxnard Waves Youth Soccer U16, Pacifica Triton Athletic Booster Club, Pacific Camp Family Resource, Inc., Rio Mesa High School Athletic Boosters, Rotary Club of Oxnard, Rotary Club of Oxnard Sunrise, The Salvation Army, Santa Clara High School Athletics, Santa Clara High School Girls Basketball Team, Soroptimists International of Oxnard, Students Securing and Achieving their Future through Education (SSAFE), TRI-GLAD, Trinity Baptist Church, United Way of Ventura County, Ventura County Chapter Blacks in Government (BIG), Ventura County Chapter Parents Of Murdered Children, Inc. (VCPOMC) Ventura High School Wrestling Booster Club, Viking Pride Foundation.
+20th Century Onyx Club, Black American Political Association of California, Inc. (BAPAC) Boy Scouts of America, Buena High School Music Association, Calvary Nexus Church, Camarillo Roadrunner Youth Football Inc., Channel Islands High School Athletics, Community Bible Mission, El Concilio, JACL, Messiah Fellowship Center, National Latinos Peace Officers Association, Our Lady of Guadalupe School, Oxnard Ambassadors, Oxnard Buddhist Temple, Oxnard High School Band Boosters, Oxnard Kiwanis Club, Oxnard Police Activities League, Oxnard Police Explorers Post 9286, Oxnard Police Reserves, Oxnard United Soccer Club, Oxnard Waves Youth Soccer U16, Pacific Camp Family Resource, Inc., Pacifica Triton Athletic Booster Club, Panthers Youth Football, Rio De Valley School Yearbook Club, Rio Mesa High School Athletic Boosters, Rotary Club of Oxnard, Rotary Club of Oxnard Sunrise, Santa Clara High School Athletics, Santa Clara High School Girls Basketball Team, Soroptimists International of Oxnard, The Salvation Army, TRI-GLAD, Trinity Community Baptist Church, United Way of Ventura County, Ventura County Chapter Blacks in Government (BIG), Ventura High School Wrestling Booster Club.

 The Berry Best Community Connection Booth